Ardor: Exploring the Lush Soundscapes of Love Spirals Downwards

 But while these songs pushed Ardor’s sonic boundaries, two of its most unforgettable tracks emerged from a new collaboration—one that hinted at the band’s future evolution.

-A Glimpse into the Future: Seefeel, “Sunset Bell,” and the Path to Ever
+A Glimpse into the Future: “Sunset Bell” and the Path to Ever

 While Ardor maintained its shoegaze and dream pop roots, one track hinted at the band’s future sonic direction.
-“Sunset Bell” was born from an impromptu session with guest vocalist Jennifer Ryan Fuller, during the recording of “Depression Glass.”
-As Fuller later recalled, she was just improvising, unaware that Lum had already hit record:
+“Sunset Bell” was born from an impromptu session with guest vocalist Jennifer Wilde (née Ryan Fuller), during the recording of “Depression Glass.”
+As Wilde later recalled, she was just improvising, unaware that Lum had already hit record:

 “I was just fooling around with the microphone and the looper, and all of a sudden I noticed Ryan was recording.
 ‘What are you doing?’
 I asked.
 ‘Just keep going,’ he whispered.”

 The result was “Sunset Bell,” a nearly 6 minute soundscape built from layered vocal loops and droning guitar textures.
-Lum described its unconventional nature in a Fond Affexxions interview:
+Lum described its unconventional nature to Jon Gonzalez:

 “It’s technically not an instrumental, but I think of it as one because the vocals are just these big loops that sound like instruments.”